nnminh-haise/library-management-app/README.md

 ## Future update

 Base on the passed experience with the developing process, I will create an updated version of the code using a better solution for the encountered problems.

+## Usage

+- This app is developed using Visual Studio 2022.
+Therefore I suggested you to use that to complie and run the app.
+- Run the `LibraryManagementTool.sln` file using Visual Studio.
+- Then change the solution platform to `x86` then you can run the app.

+**Note that there is a bug due to the memory leak so the app can crash suddenly!**